shaunxwang/mysite/content/post/post_002_dig_cust_journey/index.md

 ### Fetch data from Snowflake into a file on disk in **feather** format
 Click [here](https://www.shaunwang.me/post/post_001_snowpy/) for a quick guide on how to pull data from snowflake by using Python

-The following cell are commented out because I only needed to fun it once and I have done that
+The following cell are commented out because I only needed to run it once and I have done that

 ```python